Depression in Women: 5 Things You Should Know

 - Thoughts of death or suicide, or suicide attempts

-Talk to your doctor about these symptoms.
-Be honest, clear, and concise—the doctor needs to know how you feel.
-Your doctor may ask when your symptoms started, what time of day they happen, how long they last, how often they occur, if they seem to be getting worse or better, and if they keep you from going out or doing your usual activities.
-It may help to take the time to make some notes about your symptoms before your doctor’s visit.
+Talk to your health care provider about these symptoms.
+Be honest, clear, and concise—your provider needs to know how you feel.
+Your health care provider may ask when your symptoms started, what time of day they happen, how long they last, how often they occur, if they seem to be getting worse or better, and if they keep you from going out or doing your usual activities.
+It may help to take the time to make some notes about your symptoms before you visit your provider.

 3. Certain types of depression are unique to women.

 Pregnancy, the postpartum period, perimenopause, and the menstrual cycle are all associated with dramatic physical and hormonal changes.
-Certain types of depression that occur at different stages of a woman’s life include:
+Certain types of depression can occur at different stages of a woman’s life.

 Premenstrual Dysphoric Disorder (PMDD)

-Most people are familiar with the term “PMS” or premenstrual syndrome.
-Moodiness and irritability in the weeks before menstruation are quite common and the symptoms are usually mild.
+Premenstrual syndrome, or PMS, refers to moodiness and irritability in the weeks before menstruation.
+It is quite common, and the symptoms are usually mild.
 But there is a less common, more severe form of PMS called premenstrual dysphoric disorder (PMDD).
 PMDD is a serious condition with disabling symptoms such as irritability, anger, depressed mood, sadness, suicidal thoughts, appetite changes, bloating, breast tenderness, and joint or muscle pain.

 Being pregnant isn’t easy.
 Pregnant women commonly deal with morning sickness, weight gain, and mood swings.
-Caring for a newborn is challenging too.
-Many new moms experience the “baby blues”—a term used to describe feelings of worry, unhappiness, mood swings, and fatigue.
-These feelings are usually somewhat mild, last a week or two, and then go away as a new mom adjusts to having a newborn.
+Caring for a newborn is challenging, too.
+Many new moms experience the “baby blues”—a term used to describe mild mood changes and feelings of worry, unhappiness, and exhaustion that many women sometimes experience in the first two weeks after having a baby.
+These feelings usually last a week or two and then go away as a new mom adjusts to having a newborn.

-Perinatal depression is depression during or after (postpartum) pregnancy.
-Perinatal depression is much more serious than the “baby blues.”
-The feelings of extreme sadness, anxiety, and exhaustion that accompany perinatal depression may make it difficult to complete daily care activities for a new mom and/or her baby.
-If you think you have perinatal depression, you should talk to your doctor or a trained mental health care professional.
+If you think you have perinatal depression, you should talk to your health care provider or trained mental health care professional.
 If you see any signs of depression in a loved one during her pregnancy or after the child is born, encourage her to see a health care provider or visit a clinic.

 Perimenopause (the transition into menopause) is a normal phase in a woman’s life that can sometimes be challenging.
 If you are going through perimenopause, you might be experiencing abnormal periods, problems sleeping, mood swings, and hot flashes.
-But it is a myth that it is “normal” to feel depressed.
+Although these symptoms are common, feeling depressed is not.
 If you are struggling with irritability, anxiety, sadness, or loss of enjoyment at the time of the menopause transition, you may be experiencing perimenopausal depression.

 Depression affects each woman differently.